Death and Bereavement

 The death of a loved one is a difficult and emotional time.
 This section outlines sources of practical advice and emotional support when someone dies.
-The End of Life section of the Direct Gov website (external link) also has a wide range of useful information on topics including preparation for death, what to do after a death, benefits and money after a death, and sorting out property after a death.
+The 'What to do after someone dies' section on the GOV.UK website (external link) also has a wide range of useful information on topics including what to do after a death, benefits and money after a death (including Bereavement Payment), and sorting out property after a death.

 Registrar of Births, Marriages and Deaths